 Savings and investment plans

 Benefits under this category are also called “defined contribution” plans.
 They include IRAs, 401(k) Plans, and Thrift Savings Plans.
 In this category of benefits, an employee deposits money into an account.
-Or in some cases, the employer contributes directly into the employee’s investment plan.
+Or in some cases, the employer contributes directly to the employee’s investment plan.

 Pension or defined benefits